-Notes: Figure plots median and range (with dotted lines) of nominal (longer-run) r\ projections, and midpoint of current target range at end of period.
-Source: FOMC Summary of Economic Projections (SEP).
+Notes: Figure plots midpoint of current Federal funds target range at the end of each month, together with median and range (with dotted gray lines) of the FOMC's nominal, longer-run r projections made quarterly.
+Source: Haver, FOMC Summary of Economic Projections (SEP), latest data June 2019.

-The Fed began normalizing monetary policy and raising the federal funds rate in a sequence of hikes from near zero in December 2015 to its current range of 21⁄2% to 21⁄2%, with a midpoint of 2.375% that falls just a bit outside the range of longer-run projections.
-The current "patient" policy stance of the Federal Reserve is to wait for more data before making further changes in the funds rate.
+The Fed began normalizing monetary policy and raising the federal funds rate in a sequence of hikes from near zero in December 2015 to its current range of $2\frac{1}{4}$ % to $2\frac{1}{2}$ %, with a midpoint of 2.375% that falls just a bit below the range of longer-run projections.
+The current policy stance of the Federal Reserve (as of June 2019) is to wait for more data before making further changes in the funds rate.